MoOx/compass-recipes/README.md

 Feel free to ping @MoOx if he’s there to get his attention quickly.
 If there’s no one on **#compass-recipes**, you can try the **#compass** or maybe the **#sass** channel on IRC.

-If you have a longer question (or no one’s around on IRC at the moment), the Sass Google group is a great place to go.
+If you have a longer question (or no one’s around on IRC at the moment), drop a mail at [compass-recipes@moox.fr](mailto:compass-recipes@moox.fr).
 You’ll usually get a response within a couple hours or so.

 ## Open to All